This Week In Crazy: Fox News Hits A New Low, And The Best Of The Worst Of The Right

 “This truly is the end of the Constitution,” Beck said.
 He added that, if Obamacare is still being implemented on September 30th, then President Obama will be “a dictator at that point.”

 Thankfully for Beck, Obama probably won’t have an opportunity to impose authoritarian rule.
-After all, the Gang of Eight immigration bill will have long since killed America by then.
+After all, the Gang of Eight immigration bill will have long since

 4. E.W.
 Jackson

 Virginia lieutenant governor candidate E.W.
-Jackson, who holds the almost impossible distinction of being too far right for Ken Cuccinelli, made Republicans face-palm again on Thursday when he told a local radio host that the Democratic Party is “anti-God.”
+Jackson, who holds the almost impossible distinction of being too far right for Ken Cuccinelli, made Republicans face-palm again on Thursday when he told a local radio host that the Democratic Party is “ anti-God. ”

 After WLEE host Jack Gravely noted to Jackson that he is a Christian who tends to vote Democratic, Jackson doubled down on his belief that Christians should abandon the Democratic Party.